miko3k/iconized/README.md

-# iconized
+# `mejico`

 A multiplatform `.ico` reading library.

 ## Overview

-The `iconized` library allows you to read certain Microsoft icon format (1, 4, 8, 24 and 32 bit, XP uncompressed, Vista compressed).
+The `mejico` a small library to read Microsoft ICO format in pure java.

+* a commercial-friendly license
+* no dependencies on third-party libraries
+* comprehensively unit tested
+* fully compatible with .ico format

-Any `.ico` file which can be read by any version of Windows and not this library will considered a bug.
+All versions should be supported.
+Hopefully.
+Please file a bug and help to improve this library if you find an `.ico` file in the wild, which can be read by any version of Windows and this library fails to do so.

-Please submit a bug report if you have such a file.
+### Structure

 Project is split into multiple artifacts:
-* `iconized-core` - core decoding routines, mostly coming from `image4j`
+* `mejico-core` - core decoding routines, mostly coming from `image4j`
-* `iconized-awt` - decoder which returns `java.awt.image.BufferedImage`
+* `mejico-awt` - decoder which returns `java.awt.image.BufferedImage`
-* `iconized-andorid` - decoder which returns `android.graphics.Bitmap`
+* `mejico-andorid` - decoder which returns `android.graphics.Bitmap`
-* `iconized-test` - utility classes for unit testing, not intended for public use
+* `mejico-test` - utility classes for unit testing, not intended for public use

-We always use native PNG decoder (ImageIO or `android.graphics.BitmapFactory`).
-We also attempt not to copy data around and parsing is always done in single pass.

-## Purpose

-This project aims to provide:

-* an open source library for handling ICO formats in Java
-* with a commercial-friendly license
-* using only Java code, ie. without using any JNI hacks
-* with no dependencies on third-party libraries (where possible)
-* be as much much unit and field tested as possible
+Loading of PNG data is delegated to native facilities.
+This is the main reason why we have separate Android and AWT artifacts.

 ## Usage